The Plot Against America (miniseries): Reception

+Critical response

-The miniseries has received critical acclaim.
+The miniseries received critical acclaim.
 On Rotten Tomatoes, it has an approval rating of 87% with an average rating of 8.2/10, based on 76 reviews.
 The website's critical consensus reads, "A cautionary tale that hits close to home, The Plot Against America's handsomely realized revisionist history is disturbingly relevant, making it difficult, but essential viewing."
 On Metacritic, it has a weighted average score of 82 out of 100, based on 37 critics, indicating "universal acclaim".

 Meghan O'Keefe of Decider wrote that it "is a bleak watch, but full of spectacular performances and masterful craftsmanship."
 Darren Franich of Entertainment Weekly stated that "Simon and Burns craft their story with remarkable texture" and that "the final hour is one of the most breathtakingly tense episodes of television I've ever seen, carrying you on a dark journey through a country on fire."

 James Poniewozik wrote in The New York Times that the show was "more than a thought exercise in 'Here’s what might have happened then, and thank God it didn’t.'
 Instead, it’s: 'Here’s what could happen at any time.
 Here’s what does happen, all the time.
 Why should we think we’re so special?'," adding that the novel was "too feel-good" in comparison.